Published at: 2025-10-30

 2. Basic Information

-• Workflow Name: The display name of the workflow, limited to 100 characters.
+• Workflow Name: Display name for the workflow, up to 100 characters

-• API Name: A unique identifier for the workflow, used for code integration and scenarios.
-Automatically generated and cannot be modified.
+• API Name: Unique identifier for this workflow used for code integrations and programmatic scenarios; auto-generated and not editable

-• Workflow Description: Describes the purpose or significance of the workflow, limited to 500 characters.
+• Workflow Description: Describe the purpose or intent of the workflow, up to 500 characters

-• Trigger Object: Select the object to trigger the workflow.
-Triggers will appear after selection.
+• Trigger Object: Select the object that will trigger the workflow.
+Selecting an object will display trigger options.

 picture coming soon:

-• Select Object: Supported objects include Campaign, Leads, Account, Contact, Opportunity, Opportunity 2.0, Contract, Order, Return Order, Invoice, Refund, Payment Collection, Payment Plan, Inbound Order, Shipping Order, Promotion, Customer Account, Prepaid Deposit Transactions, Rebate Transactions, Work Order, Outbound Order, Partner, Transfer Order, Order Products, Quotation, and custom objects.
+• Select Object: Supported objects include Campaign, Leads, Account, Contact, Opportunity, Opportunity 2.0, Contract, Order, Return Order, Invoice, Refund, Payment Collection, Payment Plan, Inbound Order, Shipping Order, Promotion, Customer Account, Prepaid Deposit transaction details, Rebate transaction details, Work Order, Outbound Order, Partner, Transfer Order, Order Product, Quotation, and custom objects.

-• Trigger Immediately Upon Submission: When enabled, the same trigger object and conditions will simultaneously initiate approval workflows and workflows upon data creation.
+• Trigger on data submission: When checked, creating a record with the same trigger object and conditions will simultaneously trigger approval flows and workflows.

 • Field Update Trigger: